top of page

 SCHEDULE

 The 2023 Skills in the States Forum The 2023 Skills in the States Forum will begin at approximately 12pm ET on Thursday, November 16, 2023, and conclude around 2pm ET on Friday, November 17, 2023.
 A full schedule is below.
-SSF Speakers will be added in the coming weeks.

 WEDNESDAY, NOV.
 15